 The summer attracts plenty of travelers to both Riga and Stockholm.
 Many visitors come to Riga in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Stockholm for the city activities, the music scene, and the family-friendly experiences during these months.

 Riga is around the same temperature as Stockholm in the summer.
-The temperature in Riga is usually 17°C (63°F) in July, and Stockholm stays around 18°C (64°F).
+The daily temperature in Riga averages around 17°C (63°F) in July, and Stockholm fluctuates around 18°C (64°F).

 In July, Riga usually receives more rain than Stockholm.
 Riga gets 79 mm (3.1 in) of rain, while Stockholm receives 71 mm (2.8 in) of rain each month for the summer.

 The autumn brings many poeple to Riga as well as Stockholm.
 Most visitors come to Riga for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Stockholm because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Riga is around the same temperature as Stockholm.
 Typically, the autumn temperatures in Riga in October average around 7°C (45°F), and Stockholm averages at about 8°C (46°F).

 Riga usually gets more rain in October than Stockholm.
 Riga gets 60 mm (2.4 in) of rain, while Stockholm receives 50 mm (2 in) of rain this time of the year.